govindap/CarND-Advanced-Lane-Lines/writeup_template.md

 ####5.
 Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-Radius of curvature is calculated in the l_pipeline() function. ( Not sure why we need it for lane identification)
+Radius of curvature and offset from center are calculated in the l_pipeline() function.

 ####6.
 Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.